JiaoyiZhang/jiaoyizhang.github.io/_pages/about.md

 ## 📄 Publications

 - **Improving Range Scan Performance in LSM-trees with Group Caching**
-Hengrui Wang, **Jiaoyi Zhang**, Jiansheng Qiu, Fangzhou Yuan, Huanchen Zhang
+Hengrui Wang, **Jiaoyi Zhang**, Jiansheng Qiu, Fangzhou Yuan, and Huanchen Zhang
 *Proceedings of the ACM on Management of Data (**SIGMOD'26**)*, TBD

 - **Femur: A Flexible Framework for Fast and Secure Querying from Public Key-Value Store**